artluai/spoolcast/RENDER_RULES.md

 The render fails if:
 - it shows deleted elements
 - it uses stale preview data
+- a chunk plays a frame folder whose scene does not match the current scene manifest
+- any chunk's frame count does not match its preview-data entry
+- reveal timing is modified inside the renderer
-- reused backgrounds reset when they should be continuous
+- reused illustrations play with fresh reveal when they should hold
 - audio plays incorrectly across the planned duration
 - motion is arbitrary or visually distracting